yamagata-developers-society/yamagata-developers-society.github.io/README.md

 # jekyll-redirect-template

-This is a template that makes access to top page of GitHub pages redirect to arbitrary url.
+This is a template project that makes access to GitHub Pages redirect to arbitrary url.

 - - -